MareoRaft/tdi-frontend-archive/README.dev.md

 ## Run
-You may need to do `export PORT=5001`.
-Environment variables in `.env` should apply automatically.
+You can optionally do `export PORT=3000` or similar to fix the port.
+In PROD it's always 80 automatically.

     npm run dev
     # do NOT do `heroku local`, since that would run the start command, which is now reserved for production build

 ## Build & Deploy